FOOD PAGE - NEW CHOICES

 1 0 3 4 9 0 170 80 490 1 2 2 3oz

-Before I close this page, I'd like to make a special mention of the Grand Ledge Mancino's.
+Before I close this page, I would like to make a special mention of the Grand Ledge Mancino's.
 As far as fast food goes, the owner of this Mancino's has gone above and beyond in trying to offer healthy alternatives.
 Here are some excerpts from one of his flyers: Our meats are 97% fat free and above . . .
 We offer honey wheat and spelt pizza crusts made from the same recipe as our breads . . .
 We offer a gluten free menu, low fat cheese, fat free mayonnaise and fat free salad dressings to make your meal healthy and delicious . . .
 We are the only Mancino's that has this many bread choices, size options and healthy alternatives . . .
 We worked with St. Joseph Mercy Hospital to make our honey wheat and spelt breads "heart healthy choices."

 Like with any other topic, the Internet has a wealth of information regarding heart healthy eating.

-Toward Better Health primary page
+Return to: Toward Better Health primary page